Nydia Velázquez: Early life, education and career

-Velázquez was born in the town of Limones in the municipality of Yabucoa, Puerto Rico, on March 28, 1953.
-She grew up in a small house on the Río Limones with eight other siblings.
-Her mother was Carmen Luisa Serrano Medina, and her father, Benito Velázquez Rodríguez, was a low-income worker in the sugarcane fields who became a self-taught political activist and the founder of a local political party; he was also listed as "Black" on the 1940 U.S. census.
-Political conversations at the Velázquez dinner table focused on workers' rights.
+Velázquez was born in Limones, in the municipality of Yabucoa, Puerto Rico, on March 28, 1953.
+She grew up in a small house on the Río Limones with eight siblings.
+Her mother was Carmen Luisa Serrano Medina.
+Her father, Benito Velázquez Rodríguez, was a low-income sugarcane field worker who became a self-taught political activist and founded a local political party; he was listed as "Black" in the 1940 U.S. census.
+Political discussions in the Velázquez household often centered on workers' rights.

 Velázquez attended public schools and skipped three grades as a child.
 She became the first person in her family to graduate from high school.
-At age 16, she became a student at University of Puerto Rico, Río Piedras.
-In 1974, she received a B.A. degree in political science, magna cum laude, and became a teacher.
-In college, Velázquez supported Puerto Rican independence; by the time she ran for Congress in 1992, Velázquez no longer addressed the issue, saying that it must be left up to the Puerto Rican people.
+At the age of 16, she enrolled at the University of Puerto Rico, Río Piedras Campus.
+In 1974, she earned a B.A. in political science, graduating magna cum laude, and later worked as a teacher.

+While in college, Velázquez supported Puerto Rican independence.
+By the time she ran for Congress in 1992, she no longer made the issue part of her campaign, stating that Puerto Rico's political status should be decided by the Puerto Rican people.
+In the 2024 Puerto Rican gubernatorial election, Velázquez was among the public figures who endorsed Juan Dalmau Ramírez of the Puerto Rican Independence Party (PIP) for governor as part of the Alianza de País; Dalmau finished second.

-In 1976, Velázquez received an M.A. degree in political science from New York University.
-She served as an instructor of political science at the University of Puerto Rico at Humacao from 1976 to 1981.
-After returning to New York City, Velázquez was an adjunct professor of Puerto Rican studies at Hunter College from 1981 to 1983.
+In 1976, Velázquez received an M.A. in political science from New York University.
+She taught political science at the University of Puerto Rico at Humacao from 1976 to 1981.
+After returning to New York City, she served as an adjunct professor of Puerto Rican studies at Hunter College from 1981 to 1983.

 Political career

 In 1983, Velázquez was special assistant to Representative Edolphus Towns, a Democrat representing New York's 10th congressional district in Brooklyn.

 In 1984, Howard Golden (then the Brooklyn Borough president and chairman of the Brooklyn Democratic Party) named Velázquez to fill a vacant seat on the New York City Council, making her the first Hispanic woman to serve on the council.
 Velázquez ran for election to the council in 1986, but lost to a challenger.

 From May 1986 to July 1989, Velázquez was national director of the Puerto Rico Department of Labor and Human Resources' Migration Division Office.
 In 1989 the governor of Puerto Rico named her the director of the Department of Puerto Rican Community Affairs in the United States.
-In this role, according to a 1992 The New York Times profile, "Velazquez solidified her reputation that night as a street-smart and politically savvy woman who understood the value of solidarity and loyalty to other politicians, community leaders and organized labor."
+In this role, according to a 1992 New York Times profile, "Velazquez solidified her reputation that night as a street-smart and politically savvy woman who understood the value of solidarity and loyalty to other politicians, community leaders and organized labor."

 Velázquez pioneered Atrévete Con Tu Voto, a program that aims to politically empower Latinos in the United States through voter registration and other projects.
 The Atrévete project spread from New York to Hartford, Connecticut; New Jersey; Chicago; and Boston, helping Hispanic candidates secure electoral wins.